 In the past 10 years, shoulder problems have been the most common roadblock I've seen prevent people from achieving their strength and fitness goals.
-I want to share what I have found to be a solution to that problem.
+I want to share Simple shoulder solution what I have found to that problem.

 Let's get your range of motion back and build strength and coordination on top of it to make sure you keep it.